J Mays: Ford Motor Company: 1997–2013

 While at Ford, Mays has received several professional awards and recognition for his designs.
-In November 2002, Mays' designs were the subject of an exhibition, "Retrofuturism: The Car Design of J Mays" at the Geffen Contemporary of the Museum of Contemporary Art in Los Angeles.
+In November 2002, Mays' designs were the subject of an exhibition, "Retrofuturism: The Car Design of J Mays," organized by MOCA Curator of Architecture & Design Brooke Hodge and presented at the Geffen Contemporary of the Museum of Contemporary Art in Los Angeles.
 He also received the Harvard Design School annual Excellence in Design Award in February 2002, and in September 2002, the Don Kubly Professional Attainment Award from the Art Center College of Design.

 On 1 November 2011, Mays announced that the next generation Australian Ford Falcon, expected after 2015, is likely to be front-wheel drive or front-wheel drive based 'all-wheel drive'.

 At the 2011 Los Angeles auto show, Mays talked about the advancement of technology integrated into Ford's production line, and how that has driven vehicle design, especially interior design.
 Mays retired from Ford at the end of 2013 and was replaced by Moray Callum, an accomplished designer in his own right (he worked with Tesla chief designer Franz von Holzhausen when both were at Mazda) and the younger brother of famed Jaguar creative lead Ian Callum.